 Option Bii is supported by Nottingham City Council.
 This proposal includes a boundary review, and recommends the creation of two new unitary councils:

-• Southwest - parts of Broxtowe, Gedling and Rushcliffe combined with Nottingham City.
+• Southwest - comprising parts of Broxtowe, Gedling and Rushcliffe combined with Nottingham City.

 Further information about the proposals and links to the submissions are available here: Proposals | LGR